jakemcc/jakemccrary.com/source/blog/2025-02-17-a-couple-tiny-elisp-functions-for-improving-living-in-emacs.markdown

 > A window is an area of the screen that can be used to display a buffer (see Buffers).
 Windows are grouped into frames (see Frames).
 Each frame contains at least one window; the user can subdivide a frame into multiple, non-overlapping windows to view several buffers at once.
 > - [Emacs manual](https://www.gnu.org/software/emacs/manual/html_node/elisp/Basic-Windows.html)

-I primarily work with a single frame split into at most two windows.
+I primarily work in a single frame split into at most two windows.
-I haven't found a setup that I like for working with more than two windows, so I try to avoid it.
+I haven't found a setup that I like for working with more than two windows, so I avoid it.
-I find myself often wanting to toggle between a vertical split and a horizontal split A picture is worth a thousand words and a gif even more.
+Often, I'll want to change the split from vertical to horizontal or horizontal to vertical.
-Below is a demo and code that enables this functionality.
+I hear a picture is worth a thousand words and a gif even more so below is a demo and and enabling code.

 ![Demo of toggling window orientation](/images/toggle-window-orientation.gif)